George White (British Army officer)

 Field Marshal Sir George Stuart White, VC, GCB, OM, GCSI, GCMG, GCIE, GCVO (6 July 1835 – 24 June 1912) was an officer of the British Army.
 He was stationed at Peshawar during the Indian Mutiny and then fought at the Battle of Charasiab in October 1879 and at the Battle of Kandahar in September 1880 during the Second Anglo-Afghan War.
 For his bravery during these two battles, he was awarded the Victoria Cross.
 He went on to command a brigade during the Third Anglo-Burmese War in 1886 and became commander of Quetta District in 1889 in which role he led operations in the Zhob Valley and in Balochistan.
 He was commander of the forces in Natal at the opening of the Second Boer War and fought at the Battle of Elandslaagte in October 1899.
-He commanded the garrison at the siege of Ladysmith: although instructed by General Sir Redvers Buller to surrender the garrison he responded "I hold Ladysmith for the Queen" and held out for another four months before being relieved in February 1900.
+He commanded the garrison at the siege of Ladysmith: although instructed by General Sir Redvers Buller to surrender the garrison he responded "I hold Ladysmith for the Queen" and held out for another 75 days before being relieved in February 1900.
 He finished his career as Governor of Gibraltar and then as Governor of the Royal Hospital Chelsea.

 Early career

 White was born at Low Rock Castle, Portstewart, County Londonderry.
 He was the son of James Robert White of Whitehall, Broughshane, County Antrim, and Frances Ann Stewart (daughter of George Stewart (d.1808), Surgeon-General to the British Forces in Ireland, and his wife Frances Stewart of Killymoon Castle).
 He was educated at Bromsgrove School in Worcestershire and later at King William's College on the Isle of Man and then at the Royal Military College, Sandhurst.
-He was commissioned as an ensign in the 27th (Inniskilling) Regiment of Foot on 4 November 1853.
+He was commissioned an ensign in the 27th (Inniskilling) Regiment of Foot on 4 November 1853.

-White was sent to India in 1854 and, having been promoted to lieutenant on 29 January 1855, was stationed at Peshawar during the Indian Mutiny in 1857.
-He was promoted to captain on 10 July 1863 and transferred to the 92nd Regiment of Foot on 4 August 1863.
-He returned to England before being further promoted to major on 24 December 1863.
+White was sent to India in 1854 and, having been promoted lieutenant on 29 January 1855, was stationed at Peshawar during the Indian Mutiny in 1857.
+He was promoted captain on 10 July 1863 and transferred to the 92nd Regiment of Foot on 4 August 1863.
+He returned to England before being further promoted major on 24 December 1863.
 After five years in England he went back to India with his regiment in 1868.
 He was given command of his battalion in 1875 and then fought at the Battle of Charasiab in October 1879 and at the Battle of Kandahar in September 1880 during the Second Anglo-Afghan War.